sagebei/cdl/README.md

 If you enconter any issues during the installation process, please raise an issue in this repository.
 Common issues are:
 1. Imported target "pybind11::module" includes non-existent path.
 This is because the cmake cannot find the python installation.
 It can be fixed by running `cmake -DCMAKE_INSTALL_PREFIX=~/Installations -DMUQ_USE_PYTHON=ON -DPYTHON_EXECUTABLE=/opt/anaconda3/bin/python ../`
-where `/opt/anaconda3/bin/python` should be the path to your Python installation.
+where `/opt/anaconda3/bin/python` should be changed tp the path to your Python installation.

 ## Cite